greggman/hft-unity3d/Assets/HappyFunTimes-README.txt

 To use the HFTGamepad controller in your own projects keep everything about that says "see below".
 If you are not using the HFTGamepad but are making your own custom controller then you may delete `HappyFunTimes/Scripts` except for `HFTPlayerNameManager.cs`.
-You can also delete all of `WebPlayerTemplates/HappyFunTimes/3rdparty & controllers`
+You can also delete all of `WebPlayerTemplates/HappyFunTimes/3rdparty, gamepad, controllers`

 The samples also include a sample-ui.
 This code tries to manage the phone, trying to take it fullscreen if possible.
 Trying to set the orientation if possible.
 Displaying a message to the user to rotate the